sravani8007/starter-academic/content/project/Overfitting/index.md

 ### Conclusion:
     In this project, to understand the overfitting i started with Polynomial regression for 4 different degrees using the Linear regression with polynomial features.

     Based on the results, i observed overfitting clearly for the 9th order polynomial.
-To regulrize the 9th order polynomial i used Ridge regression with Plynomial Features.
+To regulrize the 9th order polynomial i used Ridge regression with Polynomial Features.

     Finally, i found the best lambda value for my model with degree 9 is 10^-4(0.0001), When i use this lambda value there is no difference in test error and train error.
 With this lambda value along with RMS values, even the trained data graph (as shown in section h) closely follows the expected data (Original wave)

     This infers, my model is degree 9 model with mabda value 10^-4